 with an expansion chamber.

 At some point in time, all systems will need to be refilled with a new glycerin solution.
 In order to avoid having the new glycerin antifreeze becoming contaminated by the residual oxidized antifreeze located in the sprinkler piping network and sprinkler head drops, the system should be cleaned.
 This requires flushing valves to be installed at all

 endpoints of the system.
 Drain hoses are connected to endpoint drains and routed to the sanitary sewer for disposal.
 The systems are thoroughly flushed and cleaned with a CPVC friendly alkaline cleaner.
 The use of CPVC friendly corrosion inhibitors can provide added corrosion protection to steel piping networks that supply water to the

 antifreeze system.
 Once the system has been cleaned, it is then refilled with a new glycerin-based antifreeze solution.

 In summary, antifreeze systems provide fire protection in areas where freezing is probable.
 Assuring that the water and glycerin remain isolated from each other via a check valve and an expansion tank is vital to the longevity of the antifreeze solution.
-Mixing water and antifreeze quickly diminishes the level of freeze protection to protect the piping and also promotes the oxidation of the glycerin via the Krebs cycle.
-The isolation of water from the antifreeze portion of the system is fundamental in assuring reliable operation of your antifreeze fire sprinkler system.
+Mixing water and antifreeze quickly diminish the level of freeze protection to protect the piping and also promotes the oxidation of the glycerin via the Krebs cycle.
+The isolation of water from the antifreeze portion of the system is fundamental in assuring the reliable operation of your antifreeze fire sprinkler system.